Zip-Ka/master-thesis-graph-anomaly-detection/README.md

 ## 🎯 Overview

-This repository contains the implementation of my Master's thesis on detecting anomalies in temporal graph data using Graph Neural Networks.
+This repository contains the implementation of one part of my Master's thesis on detecting anomalies in temporal graph data using Graph Neural Networks.
 The project addresses class imbalance through novel graph-based oversampling techniques and evaluates performance across multiple time periods.

 ### Key Features